 We ended up eating in the bistro, too.
 I can’t recall what we had – probably too busy replaying our tastings in Northern Rhône – but we toasted to accomplishing our mission of finding a white Hermitage worthy of the long trip home to Portsmouth.

 This trip continues to be a reconnaissance mission.
 We bypassed many of our favorite domaines (as well as the Valrhona Chocolate Factory and Shop) and I can’t wait to return!
-In the meantime, we will continue traveling south to Châteauneuf-du-Pape, with a brief stop in Cairanne.
+In the meantime, we will continue traveling south to Châteauneuf-du-Pape, followed by a brief stop in Cairanne.

 Domaine George Vernay